 The Regency Tea Room, The Jane Austen Centre,

 40 Gay Street, Bath BN1 2NT

 Tel: 01225 443000

 A visit to Bath wouldn’t be complete without a trip to the Georgian splendour of The Pump Room, with its Corinthian columns and crystal chandelier.
 Live music is played daily by the resident pianist and trio to create an enchanting atmosphere.
 The Pump Room is world-famous for its signature traditional afternoon tea packages which are served daily from noon.
-There are a number of options including the beautifully elegant Beau Nash Tea which is served with a pot of Pump Room blend loose-leaf tea, a glass of Fentimans ginger beer, Bath chap and ham hock terrine, mini Bath bun, egg custard and nutmeg tart and a rhubarb syllabub dessert with almond crumble, for £26 per person.
-The Pump Room has also launched a Somerset High Tea which is perfect as a Father’s Day gift; this includes an Orchard Pig cider or apple juice, a chicken and fennel sausage roll and a free-range scotch egg, as well as a deliciously sweet apple cider cake.
-All afternoon teas are served with a loose-leaf house tea or a pot of hand roasted coffee, for £18.95 per person.
-For something a little more opulent, the Searcys Champagne Pump Room Tea (£35) adds a chilled glass of sparkling cuvée to the standard Pump Room Tea package, which includes a traditional selection of sandwiches, cakes and delicacies.
+There are a number of options including the beautifully elegant Beau Nash Tea which is served with a pot of Pump Room blend loose-leaf tea, smoked Scottish salmon and cucumber pikelet, and homemade fruit and buttermilk scones, for £20 per person.
+The Pump Room also offers a Somerset High Tea which includes an Orchard Pig cider or apple juice, a chicken and fennel sausage roll and a free-range scotch egg, as well as a deliciously sweet cider and apple cake (£19.50).
+For something a little more opulent, the Searcys Champagne Pump Room Tea (£36.50) adds a chilled glass of sparkling cuvée to the standard Pump Room Tea package, which includes a traditional selection of sandwiches, cakes and delicacies.

 The Pump Room, Stall Street,